zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 > An object of type cv `void*` shall have the same representation and alignment
 > requirements as cv `char*`. ([C++ Standard Draft N4849][7] section *6.8.2/5 [[basic.compound]]*)

-This means `void*` can **only** hold object pointers safely.
-If we want to store function pointers we need a different storage type.
+This description means `void*` can **only** hold object pointers safely.
+If we want to store function pointers, we need a different storage type.

 ### `const` and `noexcept`

 A function in C++ can have a cv qualification and an exception specification.
-If we try it with our implementation we get a compilation error because of incomplete types.
+If we try it with our implementation, we get a compilation error because of incomplete types.
 ```cpp
 // compilation error:
 function_ref<int() noexcept> foo([]() noexcept {return 42;});
 ```
 {: .nolineno}

-The reason for this is that our [partial template specialization][8] only one kind of signature supports and this signature does not consider this additional qualification/specification.
-This means we also need to add support for this and consider this information for our member functions.
+This error happens because our [partial template specialization][8] supports only one kind of signature, and this signature does not consider this additional qualification/specification.
+So we also need to add support for this qualification and evaluate this information for our member functions.

-### better support for free and member functions
+### Better support for free and member functions

-The use of member functions and free functions is restricted with the current implementation and not user friendly.
+The current implementation restricts the use of member functions and free functions and needs to be more user-friendly.
 So code like this is currently not possible:

 ```cpp
 struct A {